-Note that the common law definition of custody in Ex parte McPherson (1933) 50 WN 25 above.
-Note the concept of immediacy contained within it.
-This is an essential component of that definition.
+Note the concept of immediacy contained within the common law definition of custody in Ex parte McPherson (1933) 50 WN 25 above.
 Compare this to notions of possession both in statute and common law and it is apparent that immediacy is not an imperative in order to satisfy the definition of possession.
-In this regard see Williams v Douglas (1949) 78 CLR 521 where the fact that an accused could not immediately access something did not mean that the accused did not "possess" it.
+In this regard see Williams v Douglas (1949) 78 CLR 521, where the fact that an accused could not immediately access something did not mean that the accused did not "possess" it.